Dmitry-Skachkov/Wannier90_examples/Example_5/README.md

 /
 ```

 In order to prepare input file for Wannier90 calculation, we need to insert the same k-mesh data as in QE input, which we generated with *kmesh.pl* utility.
-And in order the band structure k-path corresponds to QE k-path, we need to extract the k-path in reciplocal crystal_b coordinates from QE output, what actually QE used:
+And in order the band structure k-path corresponds to QE k-path, we need to extract the high-symmetry k-points in reciplocal crystal_b coordinates from QE output, what actually QE used:
 ```
 begin kpoint_path
   G 0.0       0.0      0.0  M 0.5       0.0      0.0